Figures logo

 What is a compensation review process?

-A compensation reviews process also known as a "salary review process" is one of the concrete applications of your Compensation philosophy and policy.
+A compensation review process, also known as a "salary review process," is one of the concrete applications of your Compensation philosophy and policy.

-There are lots of different ways to perform your compensation review, but eventually, the exercise can be summarized as follows: A review of the company compensation structure to evaluate whether employees are paid fairly based on your internal guidelines and equity, and market alignment
+There are lots of different ways to perform your compensation review, but eventually, the exercise can be summarised as follows: a review of the company’s compensation structure to evaluate whether employees are paid fairly based on your internal guidelines and equity, and market alignment.

 Doing this review regularly will mitigate potential inequities, whether they are based on gender, performance, or compared to the market.